Access Permits

 Permit required

-Recreational fishers who would like to access Aboriginal waters marked in black, blue and purple on the Recreational Fishing Aboriginal
+Recreational fishers who wish to access Aboriginal waters marked in black, blue, or purple on the Recreational Fishing Aboriginal Waters Access Map must apply for a Recreational Fishing Permit.

 Red Areas

-Recreational fishers are not allowed to access Aboriginal waters marked in red on the Recreational Fishing Aboriginal
+Recreational fishers are not allowed to access Aboriginal Waters marked in red on the Recreational Fishing Aboriginal Waters Access Map.
+Please refer to specific zone maps for further information.

-Access is restricted to the Recreational fishing sector for Aboriginal waters in the following locations:
+Recreational fishing access is prohibited in the following locations:

 Aboriginal Waters Access Map - Recreational Fishing